alialsarraf/evercommerceTechnicalTest/README.md

 * [Playwright](https://playwright.dev/): Playwright have got a great reference documentation and I would recommend any begginer before delving into understanding this project, is have a read and play first with the [Playwright CodeGen](https://playwright.dev/docs/codegen), this will give them a great way to understand the basic and record the test flow they want to build.
 * [Playwright POM](https://playwright.dev/docs/pom): To understand the reasons and basic of why we follow the Page Object Model, when designing any UI Automation test.
 * Learning how to code, NodeJS and any use library got enough documentation, else I  would recommend Udemy or Code Acadmey if the company can provide training.
+* [GIT](https://rogerdudler.github.io/git-guide/): Important to teach and understand how our Sourcecontrol process work and creating pull requests.
+  * Assuming Git is Evercommerce default source control language.

 # Excerise One